 Earlier in August, the Whatsapp Momo game is claimed to have taken lives of two more -- Manish Sarki (18) on August 20 and Aditi Goyal (26) the next day at Kurseong in Darjeeling district.
 Police suspect that the two were into playing this suicidal game that led both of them to take the step.

 The game Momo Whatsapp Challenge is spreading via Whatsapp.
 It's claimed to be as deadly as the Blue Whale challenge that claimed the lives of many teenagers across the globe last year.
 In this blog, we tell you how to keep your child away from it WhatsApp Momo.

 Online Games Facts & Figures

 The disturbing new online game targets young children over WhatsApp.
 In the game, targets are given by a controller over WhatsApp messenger and the child is supposed to follow it to the tee.
-Parents are been warned that 'Momo WhatsApp challenge' game could be the next Blue Whale – a vile and dangerous social media game in india in last 2017 which claimed the lives of more than 130 children across the globe.
+Parents are been warned that the 'Momo WhatsApp challenge' game could be the next Blue Whale – a vile and dangerous social media game in India in last 2017 which claimed the lives of more than 130 children across the globe.